ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/comprehensions-design.md

 ## Limitation so far (plan on fixing in week 8)

 1. We made an assumption that the list comprehension expressions will only be used globally, and not locally inside any function.
 (UPDATE: This has been fixed)
 2. The explicit range class inside each of our test cases has a class member as curr.
 If we have an expression as [a for a in range(10)], then we assign a to range.curr (curr refers to the current element in the iteration).
 However, we are assigning a as a global variable, instead of giving it a local scope(ie, scope of variable a should only be within the comprehension).
 Because of this, every time we want to use a different comprehension expression, we are using a new counter variable.
+(UPDATE: This has been fixed)

 ## Workflow Details: